To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 Dollar-cost Averaging In Stocks is a Great Way for Long-term Investors to Maximize Profits & Lower Risk.
 Analysis of Bull, Bear & Sideways Markets.
 Learn the advantages and disadvantages.

-Dollar-cost Averaging is a method of investing whereby an investor scales into a long-term investment with a fixed amount regularly (e.g., monthly).
-When the price of the investment goes down, they receive more shares for their money, and when it increases, they get less.
+Dollar-cost Averaging is a method of investing in which an investor invests a fixed amount regularly (e.g., monthly) in a long-term investment.
+When the price of the investment goes down, the investor receives more shares for their money, and when it increases, they get less.
 This averages down the cost per share, promoting a successful outcome.

 The key to understanding how your stock portfolio may be impacted is to use the right tools to analyze your current holdings and enable you to perform the proper research to enable your investing strategy.

-For example, if your current portfolio is already very defensive and has a low correlation with the current market direction, you may not need to take aggressive action.
+For example, if your current portfolio is already very defensive and correlates poorly with the current market direction, you may not need aggressive action.

 4. Diversify to Protect your 401K from a Market Crash